-Internet access has substantially improved in the last few years like it has in many places in the world.
-We remember first visiting in 2002 and seeing most of the cafes only using dialup access with many computers strung together in a network!
+Internet access has substantially improved like it has in many places in the world.
+We remember first visiting in 2002 and seeing Internet cafes connected to dialup access with many computers strung together in a network!
 Agg!
-Sometimes the electricity would go out.
-I always made a point of saving my emails to a certain directory on the computer just in case the electricity went out while I was working.
-Sometimes the net would be down – but the cafes did not charge me for using the computer during these times.
-I found it very interesting to read emails that fellow travelers had saved to the computer and had somehow forgotten to delete before they left
+Sometimes the electricity would go out further complicating correspondence in what was already an agonizingly slow connection.
+During those days we always made a point of saving emails to a certain directory on the computer just in case the electricity went out while working.
+Sometimes the net would be down – the cafes never charged for using computers while offline.
+We always found it very interesting to read emails that fellow travelers had saved to the computer and had somehow forgotten to delete before they left.

-Many of the more “touristy” restaurants would show movies during the evenings – often the sound was turned up too high and drowned out conversation in the rest of the restaurant.
-Its easy to avoid these type of restaurants.
+Many of the more “touristy” restaurants show movies during the evenings – often the sound is turned up too high and drowns out conversation in the rest of the restaurant.
+However, it is easy to avoid these type of restaurants.

 Recommended Art Gallery

 Vang Vieng does not have many art galleries.
 The one gallery I did visit was fairly expensive – and many of the framed paintings on the wall were framed in wide bamboo frames (which would make it difficult for packing).
 The Phixy Silp Art Gallery did have unframed paintings which would be much easier to pack in a back pack.
 The artist whose work is displayed in this gallery is Vilakone Sisouvanh.
 Their PHONE NUMBER is: 856-23 511439